WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Within abilities a selection by the player often affects the execution of the abilities.
 We use target types to refer to the player, their selection or similar.
 The following target types exist:

-- `@Self`: Uses the player who this ability belongs to
+- `@Self`: Uses the player who this ability belongs to, or when using it inside a group, the current group
 - `@Selection`: Uses the player/role/etc selected in the action
 - `@SecondarySelection`: Uses a secondary selection from the action (e.g. "Disguise <Selection> as <SecondarySelection>")
 - `@Target`: Uses the current target set by the player